 - What is your debt repayment history?

 Late payments, missed payments, outstanding debts defaults, and bankruptcy are all red flags to lenders.
-It’s a contradiction, but, the less debt you owe, the better your chances of getting loan.
+It’s a contradiction, but, the less debt you owe, the better your chances of getting a loan.
 When securing business financing, your personal credit score really matters.

-When you don’t have a 5-years’ time in business, your personal credit score is all a lender has to concludes your creditworthiness.
-Even if you’ve little time in business with a decent business credit score and solid personal credit score, your personal credit score serves as a reflection of your overall “creditworthiness” for the lender.
+When you don’t have a 5-years time in business, your personal credit score is all a lender has to concludes your creditworthiness.
+Even if you’ve little time in the business with a decent business credit score and solid personal credit score, your personal credit score serves as a reflection of your overall “creditworthiness” for the lender.

-Generally, a personal credit score of 780+ is excellent, and a credit score of 661 to 780 is very good with 601 to 660 as fair credit score.
+Generally, a personal credit score of 780+ is excellent, and a credit score of 661 to 780 is very good with 601 to 660 as a fair credit score.

 However, it doesn’t mean you need a solid credit rating to secure a business loan.
 In fact, most small businesses that secure funding through Merchant Advisors have an average credit score of 600 to 660.
 Nonetheless, the higher your credit score is, the more business financing options you’ll be able to qualify for lower interest rates and desirable terms.